 Hospice and Palliative Medicine Fellowship (Arizona)

-Mayo Clinic in Arizona offers a one-year Hospice and Palliative Medicine Fellowship that provides training in the care of patients facing advanced and life-limiting diseases.
+Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, offers a one-year Hospice and Palliative Medicine Fellowship that provides training in the care of patients facing advanced and life-limiting diseases.
 The fellowship is accredited by the Accreditation Council for Graduate Medical Education.

 The fellowship is dedicated to developing competency in symptom management as well as communication skills in caring for patients and their families.